DMIT1530-Web-Design-Fundamentals-II/Lab-3/README.md

 For this Lab, you will create a website with a fully responsive navigation.
 In the smallest (mobile) view, the user should be able to show and hide (toggle) the navigation with the click of a button.
 In the largest (desktop) view, the user should be able to hover or tab over a dropdown menu.

-This Lab will be  a Code-A-Long where you are expected to put in the final touches.

 ---

 ## The Build Methodology